 - Finances.
 Some countries and locations are more expensive than others.
 Detailed information about costs at each location is available in the feedback reports from previous students in UTSOnline.
 The Global Exchange team runs an Exchange Finances Seminar each session to provide students with detailed information about costs; budget options; and scholarship and loans.

-- How long you want to go on exchange: there is a one session limit for exchange to the United Kingdom, with the following exceptions for exchange commencing in Autumn 2020: Lancaster University (UK); Cardiff University (UK) and Loughborough University (UK).
+- How long you want to go on exchange: there is a one session limit for exchange to the United Kingdom, with the following exceptions for exchange at Lancaster University (UK); Cardiff University (UK) and Loughborough University (UK).

 Language of instruction